mbof/sm11/README.md

 on white background, it will follow the black line by moving forward and adjusting its bearing left or right when its line-tracking sensors (downwards-pointing sensors close to the ground) detect that it's hitting the black line.

+## Architecture and how to extend

+The architecture of the code is as follows:

+* The `ControlContext` class, defined in `mode.cpp`, takes care of high-level "executive" control of the car: which mode is it in, should it go forwards, backwards, or turn left, etc.

+* The modes themselves are implemented in the `mode_manual.cpp`, `mode_dance.cpp`, `mode_ultrasound.cpp` and `mode_track.cpp` files.
+Each mode provides at least two
+functions:
+  - `handle_ir_keypress`, which gets called each time a key is pressed on the infrared remote; and
+  - `control`, which gets called every loop.

+* The low-level outputs (motor & buzzer) are controlled in the `Motor` and `Buzzer` classes' respective `control` functions, which are called once every loop.

+* The loop first evaluates whether an infrared keypress has been received; if so, then it is passed to the control context for processing, which passes it on to the correct mode; then, it calls the `control()` method for the mode; finally it calls the `control()` method for the low-level controllers.

+To extend the functionality, refer to this [example commit](https://github.com/mbof/sm11/commit/16faaa354a73bb84aac7c4a372524a20ac0ce7b6) which implements line-tracking functionality.